Holography of New Conformal Higher Spin Gravities in 3d: Near-horizon boundary conditions

 \textbf{Metric formulation.} To consider metric formulation, similarly as in the previous section, we have to identify the dreibein $e_{\mu}^a$ from $\omega$, while we obtain $\omega$ by inserting (\ref{eq441}) in (\ref{bcsx1}).
 If we denote $b_1=\mathcal{K}d\phi+\mu dt,b_2=\mathcal{K}^{(3)}_0d\phi+\mu_3 dt,b_3=\mathcal{K}^{(4)}_0d\phi+\mu_4 dt$, in our decomposition we can write

 If we use group element $b$ built from $ Y=\rho \PPP_y+\PPP_x+\tilde{c}_1\DDD $ we obtain the dreibein where $c_1\equiv\frac{(-1+e^{\tilde{c}_1})}{\tilde{c}_1}$.
-The dreibein is of the same form as the dreibein in the example 1 from the previous subsection about $so(3,2)$ theory, with the identification The procedure to obtain the dreibein $e_{\mu}^a$ for the $so(3,2)$ and $sl(4)$ (or $sl(n)$) cases is analogous.
+The dreibein is of the same form as the dreibein in the example 1 from the previous subsection about conformal spin-2 field, with the identification The procedure to obtain the dreibein $e_{\mu}^a$ from the CS connection valued in the $so(3,2)$ and $sl(4)$ (or $sl(n)$) algebras is analogous.
 The difference in $e_{\mu}^a$ arises due to additional terms in the boundary conditions (\ref{eq441}).
 Also, new additional contribution to the metric will appear for example, when group element $b$ is formed using $\ttt_{+}$ generator.

 Using $g_{\mu\nu} = e^{a}_{\mu} e_{\nu}^b\eta_{ab}$ leads to a metric with a Ricci scalar of $-\frac{6}{c_1^2}$.
 After transforming the coordinates into the ADM form and setting $\rho = r$, the metric reads exactly as in (\ref{simpex}), with the above defined changes in fields and chemical potentials.

 When we set the functions $f_1(t)\rightarrow t$ and $f_2(t)\rightarrow t$ (analogous to those in (\ref{simpex})) and the chemical potentials $\mu=\mu_4=0$ and $\mu_3=\frac{(\mak-\mak_{0}^{(4)})^2-(\mak_{0}^{(3)}){}^2}{\mak_{0}^{(3)}}$ we obtain the metric